-The consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board and interpretations of the International Financial Reporting Interpretations Committee, effective for the Company's reporting for the year ended December 31, 2021.
-These consolidated financial statements were approved and authorized for issuance by the Board on April 28, 2022.
+The condensed interim consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board and interpretations of the International Financial Reporting Interpretations Committee, effective for the Company's reporting period.
+These condensed interim consolidated financial statements were approved and authorized for issuance by the Board on May 25, 2022.